mgood7123/Scroll-Bar/README.md

 with this, the scroll bar can now work with RecyclerView

-do note that, an additional step is required to be fully compatible with recyclerView:
+do note, that an additional step is required to be fully compatible with recyclerView:

 ```Java
 recyclerView.addOnScrollListener(new RecyclerView.OnScrollListener() {